 - Water Proof Small Bags: Universal Waterproof Phone Case

 Vest- This is nice to throw over that lightweight sweater when it’s not cold but it’s cool.
-I would look for one that is waterproof, has down filling and is rated for cold weather.
-Most, if not all, of those types of vest roll up into a ball so you do not have to worry about the vest taking up much room in your bag.
+I would look for one that is waterproof, has down-filled and is rated for cold weather.
+Most, if not all, of those types of a vest, roll up into a ball so you do not have to worry about the vest taking up much room in your bag.
 Truth be told, we lived in our vests in Alaska.